andmos/Blogposts/terraformGithubActions.md

 This week we finally got to do some Terraform work again on a new project.

-The setup is is simple, we have some Azure resources we want to create, so there is no way around Infrastructure as Code and, by our choice, the battle-proven Terraform from Hashicorp.
+The setup is simple, we have some Azure resources we want to create, so there is no way around Infrastructure as Code and, by our choice, the battle-proven Terraform from Hashicorp.

 Since the code lives up on Github, we want to automate the steps involved with the Terraform code and work with a standard pull request workflow.
 This includes: